Invesco QQQ Trust, Series 1

 What is the price forecast for QQQ in 2026?

-Based on its current trajectory and key secular trends, here is a forecast for QQQ through 2026.
+Of course.
+Based on your request, here is a professional forecast for the Invesco QQQ Trust (QQQ) for 2026.